 Cookie compliance – our team has manually visited every website and checked their cookie consent mechanisms against the Information Commissioner’s Office guidelines regarding cookie compliance.

-Guest checkout – our team has manually tested the checkout process of every website and noted down if guest checkout feature is available.
+Guest checkout – our team has manually tested the checkout process of every website and noted down if the guest checkout feature is available.

 Payment gateways – our team has manually noted the advertised payment options, and then tested the checkout process of every website.
 We have noted down the results of the latter in our dataset.